ansible/dispatcherd/README.md

 For more on how to set up and the allowed options in the config, see the section [config](docs/config.md) docs.
+The `queue` passed to `@task` needs to match a pg_notify channel in the `config`.
+It is often useful to have different workers listen to different sets of channels.

 #### Dispatcher service